usefulmove/comp/README.md

 ---

 ## Usage
 The basic usage of the comp interpreter can be accessed in the output of the `comp help` command.
-Detailed [usage information][1] and descriptions of each available command can be found in [`USAGE.md`][1].
+A detailed [usage guide][1] with descriptions of each available command can be found in [`USAGE.md`][1].
 ```
 comp help
 ```